ArtemPrydorozhko/dice-game/README.md

 # Dice Game

 It is a dice poker game which runs in browser.
-Prototype is ready.